-1. Got some nerdy wine friends?
-You might have heard them use the word saignée (pronounced san-yay).
-French for ‘bleed’, this method involves siphoning off juice from a fermenting red must, which contains the skins, seeds and stems of the fruit, and then placing the pure extract into a separate vessel to make rosé.
-The result can be a red wine with an intense flavour profile and a quality pink.
-As fine reds remain a top priority for Aussie producers, this is a common technique in our nation’s wineries.
+Got some nerdy wine friends?
+You might have heard them use the word “saignee” (pronounced san-yay).
+French for “bleed”, this method involves siphoning off juice from a fermenting red must, which contains the skins, seeds and stems of the fruit, and then placing the pure extract into a separate vessel to make rosé.
+The result can be a red wine with an intense flavour profile or a pink.
+As reds remain a top priority for Australian producers, this is a popular technique.

-2. If you’re a bit of a whizz in the kitchen, you’ll be familiar with maceration – this is also a method for producing pink wine.
-Destemmed red wine grapes are seeped in juice for a period of time, before the entire batch becomes rosé.
+If you’re a bit of a whizz in the kitchen, you’ll be familiar with maceration – this is also a method for producing pink wine.
+Destemmed red wine grapes are briefly steeped in juice before the entire batch becomes rosé.
 Popular in regions of France where rosé is a celebrated wine style, this approach shows rosé the ultimate respect, as it’s purpose-made rather than a run-off of red wine production.

 The final way to make rosé is by blending red and white wine, usually with a small percentage of red added to a white wine ferment.

 Rosé wine in Australia

 In Australia, rosé wine was once sniffed at for its sickly sweet, candy-coloured characteristics.
 Today, Australian winemakers are producing pale, delicate, thoughtful styles using a range of varieties.
 Rosé is now a wine to take seriously, and classy examples are found around the country.
 This rise in quality is reflected by high ratings, with a growing number of producers achieving 95-plus points for their pink wines, proving it can be more than just a fun quaffer.

 International rosé regions